 People taking ISENTRESS may still develop infections or other conditions associated with HIV infections.

 These are not all the possible side effects of ISENTRESS.
-For more information, ask your doctor or pharmacist.
+For more information, ask your doctor or pharmacists.
 Tell your doctor if you have any side effect that bothers you or that does not go away.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
+Visit www.fda.gov/medwatch, or call FDA at 1-800-FDA-1088.

 Brands mentioned are the trademarks of their respective owners.